aekasitt/fastapi-csrf-protect/README.md

 * Asynchronous `validate_csrf` method now needs to be awaited therefore protected endpoints need to be asynchronous as well.

+### Error in version 0.3.5 after updating to Pydantic V2

+* Made a blunder when updating from Pydantic V1 to Pydantic V2 and caused an error to occur when setting `cookie_samesite` in settings
+* Fixed in version `0.3.6`

 ### Run Examples

 To run the provided examples, first you must install extra dependencies [uvicorn](https://github.com/encode/uvicorn) and [jinja2](https://github.com/pallets/jinja/)